 So you have read all the books, conquered the mindset portion of your journey focusing on saving and living a lifestyle that is well below your means, and now you are ready to invest.
 What’s next for most people is the accumulation of a set monetary amount that you will invest into an asset.
 You worked overtime, got a side hustle and were able to save 10,000 to 20,000 dollars to put down on your first rental property and now you do so and feel great but there is one problem.
 You are out

 So you don’t have any collections, late payments, or charged off accounts on your credit, but you still struggle being approved for any loans or credit accounts?
 If you find yourself constantly getting denied for credit, then you may need to focus on building positive credit history.
 I know most people are asking, “Well, how am I supposed to do that when I can’t get approved for anything???”
 To start building credit, or even rebuilding, you will have to start with some unconventional ways first.
-Apply for a Credit Builder Loan.
-Credit builder loans
+Credit Building Accounts Apply for a Credit Builder Loan.

 There is a relatively unknown concept in many circles that is a powerful wealth-building tool that many of us know the fundamentals of but few use to supercharge their decent to financial freedom.
 This concept is called “house hacking” and gives you the ability to live rent-free or subsidize a good portion of your rent, allowing you to save or invest what would normally be paid to a landlord or mortgage company.
-Now before you write this off or think that this is some scheme to get you to pay money to some “guru”
+Now before you write this off as being completely far fetched, let us assure you that it is a lot simpler than

 Financial literacy was always something that I took for granted.
 I mean we all know the old sayings of “pay yourself first” “live within your means” and other information passed down from generation to generation which basically amounted to enjoying the weekend with friends and loved ones and hoping that you saved enough money for gas to get back and forth to work until you got paid on Friday.
 This is what life is like for most americans and without pursuing resources that will further educate you on the pillars of finance will be most